Belief propagation for general graphical models with loops: Introduction

 \subsection{Motivation}

-Recently, and given the growing interest in both the use of message-passing schemes as general inference tools for tensor networks~\cite{alkabetz2021tensor,tindall2023gauging,guo2023block,pancotti2023one,beguvsic2024fast,tindall2024efficient} and the application of tensor networks to quantum error correction in general~\cite{ferris2014tensor,farrelly2021tensor,chubb2021statistical,cao2022quantum} and in \textbf{degenerate quantum maximum likelihood decoding}~\cite{bravyi2014efficient,iolius2023decoding} and the \textbf{tensor network decoder}~\cite{piveteau2023tensor,gray2021hyper,beguvsic2024fast} in particular, approaches similar to KCN-method have been introduced in the context of tensor networks.
+Recently, and given the growing interest in both the use of message-passing schemes as general inference tools for tensor networks~\cite{alkabetz2021tensor,tindall2023gauging,guo2023block,pancotti2023one,beguvsic2024fast,tindall2024efficient} and the application of tensor networks to quantum error correction in general~\cite{ferris2014tensor,farrelly2021tensor,chubb2021statistical,cao2022quantum} and in \textbf{degenerate quantum maximum likelihood decoding}~\cite{bravyi2014efficient,iolius2023decoding} and the \textbf{tensor network decoder}~\cite{piveteau2023tensor,gray2021hyper,beguvsic2024fast} in particular, approaches similar to the method of~\cite{kirkley2021belief,cantwell2019message} have been introduced in the context of tensor networks.
 An important recent contribution along these lines is \textbf{tensor network message passing}~\cite{wang2024tensor}, which was introduced in order to profit from BP when dealing with long loops and from tensor network contraction when dealing with short loops.

-KCN-approaches follow the basic idea already in generalized BP in two different ways: 1) either they construct a new tensor network by grouping tensors together, like BlockBP does~\cite{guo2023block,kaufmann2024blockbp}, or, 2) in the spirit of the KCN-method, they construct several directed graphs by grouping tensors together and combine the results given by them when doing inference.
-Here, we relate these two sorts of approaches and extend them to arbitrary graphical models.
+These approaches follow the basic idea already in generalized BP in two different ways: 1) either they construct a single tensor network by grouping tensors together, like BlockBP does~\cite{guo2023block,kaufmann2024blockbp}, or, 2) they construct several directed graphs by grouping tensors together and combine the results given by them when doing inference.
+Here, we relate these two ways and extend them to arbitrary graphical models.